k8ssandra/k8ssandra/README.md

 API endpoints for interacting with Cassandra databases.
 Developers may leverage REST and GraphQL alongside the traditional CQL interfaces.
 With Stargate operations teams gain the ability to independently scale coordination (Stargate) and data (Cassandra) layers.
-In some use-cases this has resulted a lower TCO and smaller infrastructure footprint.
+In some use-cases, this has resulted in a lower TCO and smaller infrastructure footprint.

 ### Monitoring
-Monitoring includes the collection, the storage, and the visualization of metrics.
+Monitoring includes the collection, storage, and visualization of metrics.
 Along with the previously mentioned MCAC, K8ssandra utilizes [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for the storage and visualization of metrics.
 Installation and management of these